 What is a Bench Warrant?

 As noted above, a bench warrant is issued by a judge against someone when they fail to meet their obligations under the criminal system.
 The most common reason a bench warrant might be issued is when a criminal defendant out on bail fails to show up for court as required.
-Judges can also issue these warrants if you fail to pay required fines and fees, fail to comply with the conditions of your probation, bail, or parole, or fail to show up to court when subpoenaed as a witness.
+Judges can also issue these warrants if you have failed to pay required fines and fees, violated your probation, bail, or parole, or fail to show up to court when subpoenaed as a witness.
 However, there are ways to get a warrant lifted in Pennsylvania.

 Once a bench warrant has been issued against you by a judge, you can be arrested at any time.
 While it is uncommon for the police to actively enforce bench warrants by seeking you out for arrest at your home or place of work, they will run a warrant check if they pull you over for a minor traffic violation or encounter you in any other fashion.
 They will then arrest you, take you to the local police station for booking, and either keep in a cell until you can be scheduled before a judge, or transfer you to the proper jurisdiction.